Significant reduction in remote syslog logs following update to SMG 10.9.2

 Cause

-This appears to be due to changes in the rsyslogd server which is rate limiting remote syslog communication.
+This issue is caused by a change in the rsyslogd server configuration which implements aggressive rate limiting for remote syslog communication.

 Resolution

-This issue is currently under investigation by Messaging Gateway product engineering.
+This issue is currently under investigation by Messaging Gateway product engineering and will be addressed in a future patch or release.

 Potential workaround